top of page

 While the facility is new, the work is ongoing.
 Our DBCA licensed volunteer carers continued to provide essential services throughout the year.

-Regional Reach: Providing expert triage and transfer support across a vast region (from the Nullarbor to Kalgoorlie to Hopetoun), often working in close partnership with Swans Veterinary Services and other wildlife care facilities.
+• Regional Reach: We provided expert triage and transfer support across a vast region, from the Nullarbor to Kalgoorlie to Hopetoun.
+Our team often worked in close partnership with Swans Veterinary Services and other wildlife care facilities.

-Penning Expansion: The construction of 100 square meters of specialised penning a small flight aviary in late 2024 allowed us to increase our capacity for long-term rehabilitation and pre-release conditioning for larger birds.
+• Penning Expansion: The construction of 100 square meters of specialized penning and a small flight aviary in late 2024 allowed us to increase our capacity for long-term rehabilitation and pre-release conditioning for larger birds.

-Capacity Building: Through DPIRD funding, we successfully ran two specialist training courses—Basic Handling and Rescue Techniques for Seabirds and Oiled Wildlife Response—training over 40 community volunteers, significantly boosting regional preparedness for environmental emergencies.
-We also engaged with Scadden Primary School to teach the student how to plant Hakeas.
+• Capacity Building: Through DPIRD funding, we successfully ran two specialist training courses—Basic Handling and Rescue Techniques for Seabirds and Oiled Wildlife Response.
+Over 40 community volunteers were trained, significantly boosting regional preparedness for environmental emergencies.
+We also engaged with Scadden Primary School to teach students how to plant Hakeas.

 Habitat Regeneration and Biodiversity

-Our commitment to the land remained as steadfast as our commitment to the wildlife.
+Our commitment to the land remains as steadfast as our commitment to wildlife.
 The EWS property, overlooking the Lake Warden wetlands, is an essential ecological corridor.

-Planting Success: We continued our intensive revegetation program, focusing on strengthening the corridor between Lake Warden and Pink Lake.
-This year, we added 800 more native seedlings (mostly local endemic) with the three-year total exceeding 3,000 native plants, including vital food sources for the endangered Carnaby's Black Cockatoo.
+We continued our intensive revegetation program, focusing on strengthening the corridor between Lake Warden and Pink Lake.
+This year, we added 800 more native seedlings, mostly local endemic species.
+The three-year total now exceeds 3,000 native plants, including vital food sources for the endangered Carnaby's Black Cockatoo.

-Weed Eradication: We maintained rigorous invasive species removal programs targeting Freesias, Gazania, Victorian Tea Tree and bridal creeper, ensuring the survival of the thriving native understorey, which now includes eight flourishing orchid species.
+We maintained rigorous invasive species removal programs targeting Freesias, Gazania, Victorian Tea Tree, and bridal creeper.
+These efforts ensure the survival of the thriving native understorey, which now includes eight flourishing orchid species.

-Water Security: The EWS is not connected to mains water and relies entirely on rainwater for its operations.
-In 2024 we improved our water security by adding 5 x 14,000 litre rainwater tanks to support the hospital, plant nursery and revegetation projects.
+The EWS is not connected to mains water and relies entirely on rainwater for its operations.
+In 2024, we improved our water security by adding five 14,000-litre rainwater tanks to support the hospital, plant nursery, and revegetation projects.

-Miyawaki Method: Planning commenced in early 2025 for a targeted Miyawaki-style revegetation project, promising rapid, dense forest growth to further enhance the wildlife habitat in the coming year.
+Planning commenced in early 2025 for a targeted Miyawaki-style revegetation project.
+This method promises rapid, dense forest growth to further enhance the wildlife habitat in the coming year.
 Broad mulching of replanted areas occurred for the first time this year.

-Education Extension: We engaged with Scadden Primary School to teach the student how to plant Hakeas to commemorate the 10th anniversary of the devastating Scadden/Esperance Bushfires.
+We engaged with Scadden Primary School to teach students how to plant Hakeas to commemorate the 10th anniversary of the devastating Scadden/Esperance Bushfires.

 Financial and Governance Strength